PDF417/pdf417-android/README.md

 This method sets the license key that will unlock all features of the native library.
 You can obtain your license key from [Microblink website](http://microblink.com/login).

 ##### `setLicenseKey(String licenseKey, String licenseOwner)`
-Use this method to set a license key that is bound to a license owner, not the application package name.
+Use this method to set a license key that is bound to a licensee, not the application package name.
 You will use this method when you obtain a license key that allows you to use _PDF417.mobi_ SDK in multiple applications.
 You can obtain your license key from [Microblink website](http://microblink.com/login).

 ## <a name="directAPI"></a> Using direct API for recognition of Android Bitmaps